Ala2Adel/Borhan-App---User/README.md

 # Application Features

 - Create account and login
-- Donate to multiple charity organizations within the app
+- Donate to multiple charity organizations within the app where the donation request is submitted to the charity organization and received in the admin app https://github.com/ahmed425/Borhan-Admin.git
 - Add charity activities to user favorites
-- My Donations screen whic shows the status of the user submitted donation requests
+- My Donations screen which shows the status of the user submitted donation requests
 - External donations through redirecting the user to external web page where he can donate online through JumiaPay.
-- Help and Support within the app through email or chatting within the app
+- Help and Support within the app through email or chatting with the corresponding charity organization within the app.

 # Technology Used